All types of tax debt are erased including income tax, payroll source deductions, and HST.

 To learn more about Consumer Proposals click here.

 If you’re unable to afford the monthly payments or lump sum required by a Consumer Proposal then Bankruptcy may be worth considering.
 By filing an assignment in Bankruptcy you can erase all of your tax debt in as few as 9 months for as little as $1,800.
-Bankrupts are allowed to keep a number of assets including a car worth less than $5,650, personal effects worth less than $5,650, furniture and appliances worth less than $11,300, and tools of the trade worth less than $11,300.
+Bankrupts are allowed to keep a number of assets including vehicle equity of less than $7,117, unlimited necessary clothing and apparel, furniture and appliances worth less than $14,180, and tools of the trade worth less than $14,405.
 It’s possible to make arrangements with your Trustee to keep any and all of your assets in addition to those listed above.

-The best way to understand your options is to speak to a Licensed Trustee in Bankruptcy at Welker and Company.
+The best way to understand your options is to speak to a Licensed Insolvency Trustee at Steve Welker and Company.
 We’ll review your situation in person or over the phone, explain your options, and help you make the most informed decision possible.
 We never charge up-front fees and always offer free, no-obligation, consultations.
 You’ve got nothing to lose except your debt.